 The JPB has an on-going capital construction program that includes several projects that will share some common elements with the PCEP.
 These projects have been designated as Concurrent Non-Project Activities (CNPAs), and the project elements that will be constructed for the benefit of the PCEP will be appropriately segregated for cost purposes.
 The Guadalupe Bridge Replacement Project is underway at the south end of Segment 4.
 The newly installed catenary wire has been temporarily removed to avoid construction conflicts.
 The project must be completed before the catenary can be re-installed and Segment 4 testing completed.
-The JPB reports that the project is currently ahead of schedule and should be complete in September 2023.
+The JPB reports that the project's schedule has slipped, and the contractor is adding additional shifts to recover.
+The JPB expects the OCS to be returned to service by its scheduled date of September 30, 2023.
 The installation of additional flip-up seats in EMU bike cars, which is locally funded, will remain open until all cars are delivered.